650 km from Reykjavik

 Gunnar Gunnarsson House

-The preserved home of writer Gunnar Gunnarsson, designed in a distinctive style and now housing exhibitions on his life, his novels, and rotating contemporary art shows.
+The preserved home of writer Gunnar Gunnarsson, now housing exhibitions on his life, his novels, and rotating contemporary art shows.

 How to Get to Skriduklaustur